 Our rain tank arrived for the Deputy-Headteacher and the nurse; another 4 are due at its school, 2 kilometers from the Congo.
 Water! is a developing world crisis.
 But students get more excited about a soccer ball, THE African sport; help provide some go to our WISHLIST

 After we provided costumes Karenga students competed in their National Contest, hoisting our Founder on their shoulders, an African gesture of profound gratitude.
 The whole community participated: strung beads, measured costumes, rehearsed dance and song, all under the elders direction.
 An especially good time to bring JOY, since Sudanese refugees trickle in from over the hill to become students.

-JLP's establishing a Daycare in Gulu, Northern Uganda; will be owned and managed by the "Little Sisters of Mary Immaculate Gulu".
-We're collaborating with the Hilton Foundation's Branch for Sisters.
-And our Founder managed to get all the children's toys, books and stuffed animals from our Amazon Wishlist to stock the Daycare.
+A Daycare in Gulu, Northern Uganda begins; to be owned and managed by the "Little Sisters of Mary Immaculate Gulu".
+A collaborative effort with the Hilton Foundation.
+And Candace (our CEO-Founder) schlepped toys, books and stuffed animals friends purchased on our Wishlist, do the same, visit: Amazon wish list

 Lotta Helping Hands till our Founder got Dorothy's legs there: her fancy schmancy new Wheelchair brought from NYC to within 6 miles of the Sudan border.
 She lives with a group of blind children and they all celebrate her new mobility, and their requested orange neon sunglasses, harder to find than the wheelchair:)

-In Morulem, Uganda: New toilets and showers are on the way for Staff and patients; at a Leprosarium turned general Health Clinic, under the loving experienced care of Nurse-Sr. Joyce Ambeifoc.
+New toilets and showers for the staff and patients are being installed at a Leprosarium turned Health Clinic.
 Our Founder distracts a child from her injection for malaria.